lptolik/lptolik.github.io/_publications/2013-05-01-A-Community-Driven-Global-Reconstruction-of-Human-Metabolism.md

 title: "A Community-Driven Global Reconstruction of Human Metabolism"
 collection: publications
 permalink: /publication/2013-05-01-A-Community-Driven-Global-Reconstruction-of-Human-Metabolism
-excerpt: 'Here we describe Recon 2, a community-driven, consensus 'metabolic reconstruction', which is the most comprehensive representation of human metabolism that is applicable to computational modeling.'
+excerpt: 'Here we describe Recon 2, a community-driven, consensus &quot;metabolic reconstruction&quot;, which is the most comprehensive representation of human metabolism that is applicable to computational modeling.'
 date: 2013-05-01
 venue: 'Nat.
 Biotechnol.'
 paperurl: 'https://www.nature.com/articles/nbt.2488'